AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/STM32L496G-DISCOBG96.md

 ## Prerequisites

-- The STM32L496G-DISCO/BG96 board with a USB micro cable.
+- The STM32L496G-DISCO/BG96 board with a Micro-USB cable.
 - Installed **STM32CubeIDE**.
 - The serial communication program, such as **minicom** (for Linux) or RealTerm or PuTTY (for Windows) installed.
 - A user with access to the Coiote IoT Device Management platform.